alicht/classes-js/README.md

   }
 }
 ```
-and let's also create a Snorlax
+and let's also create a Snorlax class:

 ``` javascript
 class Snorlax {